Andrei-Mardale/processPlanifier/README.md

 #processPlanifier
 My second Data Structures homework

 A C process planifier which simulates the way an operating system handles running processes with a given priority and the events on which a process may depend.
-It uses the (priority) queue and stack data structures in order to achieve this functionality
+It uses the (priority) queue and stack data structures in order to achieve this functionality.

 #Context
 Each process has a given priority and they are kept in a priority queue.
 At any time an event may occur and some processes may depend on this event.
 In this case they are removed from the queue and added to a stack associated with this event.
 When the event finishes, the stack is emptied and the processes are added back to the queue.